iamchrismiller/decks/decks/handlebars-intro.md

   - Logic vs Logic-less?
   - Mixing Logic with the templates can get hairy but how much logic is too much?
 <div><img class='slide center noli' src="img/decks/handlebars/handlebars_logo.png" /></div>
+  - Check out <a href='http://tryhandlebarsjs.com' target='_BLANK'>http://tryhandlebarsjs.com</a> To see it in action

 ---
 ### Why did I choose Handlebars?
-  - First, Check out <a href='http://tryhandlebarsjs.com' target='_BLANK'>http://tryhandlebarsjs.com</a> To see it in action
+  - Handlebars is simple, its just HTML with embedded handlebar expressions
+  - If it weren't for Block expressions and helpers Handlebars would be a completely logic-less templating language that keeps the presentation and the logic separate how it should be.
   - There's a handful of frameworks (sammy.js, SproutCore, Ember,...) have handlebars support built in
+  - It supports Simple and Nested Paths allowing you to look below the context
   - Mustache Templates are compatible inherently since Handlebars is basically an extension to Mustache
-  - Handlebars is simple, its just HTML with embedded handlebar expressions
-  - If it weren't for Block expressions and helpers Handlebars would be a completely logic-less templating language that keeps the presentation and the logic separate how it should be.
   - Oh and it's Compiled rather than interpreted.
-  - It supports Simple and Nested Paths allowing you to look below the context

 ---
 ### Handlebars Basics